 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group Independent Non-executive Directors Marvin Bienenfeld Chow Yu Chun, Alexander Leung Churk Yin, Jeanny Leung Ying Wah, Lambert Lin Sun Mo, Willy Attendance Attendance 4/4 2/4 4/4 A.1.2 • All directors be given an opportunity to include matters in the agenda for regular board meetings.
-1 Regular Board meetings are scheduled at least 3 months in advance to give Directors the opportunity to include matters in the agenda.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group Independent Non-executive Directors Marvin Bienenfeld Chow Yu Chun, Alexander 4/4 Leung Churk Yin, Jeanny 4/4 (re-designated as an Independent Non-executive Director on 19 September 2008) Leung Ying Wah, Lambert Lin Sun Mo, Willy Attendance Attendance 4/4 4/4 4/4 A.1.2 All directors be given an opportunity to include matters in the agenda for regular board meetings. √ Regular Board meetings are scheduled at least 3 months in advance to give Directors the opportunity to include matters in the agenda.
 A.1.3 Notice of at least 14 days be given for regular board meetings. √ At least 14 days formal notice is given before each regular meeting.
-A.1.4 Access to advice and services of the company secretary. √ The Company Secretary is responsible for ensuring that Board procedures are complied with and advises the Board on corporate governance and compliance matters.
+A.1.4 Access to advice and services of the company secretary.
+The Company Secretary is responsible for ensuring that Board procedures are complied with and advises the Board on corporate governance and compliance matters.
 Directors have direct access to the Company Secretary.
-A.1.5 Minutes of board meetings and board committee meetings should be kept by a duly appointed secretary of the meeting and open for inspection by directors. √ The Company Secretary is responsible for taking minutes of Board meetings and Board Committee meetings.
+A.1.5 Minutes of board meetings and board committee meetings should be kept by a duly appointed secretary of the meeting and open for inspection by directors.
+The Company Secretary is responsible for taking minutes of Board meetings and Board Committee meetings.
 Such minutes are open for inspection by Directors.
 A.1.6 Minutes should record in sufficient detail the matters considered by the board and decisions reached.
-Draft and final version of minutes should be sent to all directors for comments within a reasonable time.
+Draft and final version of minutes should send to all directors for comments within a reasonable time.
 Minutes recorded in sufficient detail matters considered and decisions reached.
 Directors are given an opportunity to comment on draft Board minutes which are sent to Directors within a reasonable time (generally within 14 days) of the relevant meeting.
 The signed Board minutes are placed on record after the same have been reviewed and agreed amongst the Board members.